 Hiking—The 600-acre nature preserve Friedrich Wilderness Park, 21480 Milsa St. (www.sanantonio.gov/parksandrec; tel.
 210/207-3780), operated by the city of San Antonio, is crisscrossed by 5.5 miles of trails that attract bird-watchers as well as hikers; some stretches are accessible to people with disabilities.
 The Mission Hike and Bike Trail along the River Walk Mission Reach has 8 miles of dedicated paved pathways for hikers and bikers (see “Biking,” above).
 Enchanted Rock State Natural Area, near Fredericksburg, is the most popular spot for trekking out of town.

-River Sports -- For tubing, rafting, or canoeing along a cypress-lined river, San Antonio river rats head 35 miles northwest of downtown to the 2,000-acre Guadalupe River State Park, 3350 Park Rd.
-31 (tel.
-830/438-2656; www.tpwd.state.tx.us/park/guadalup), near Boerne.
-Five miles north of Hwy.
-46, just outside the park, you can rent tubes, rafts, and canoes at the Bergheim Campground, FM 3351 in Bergheim (tel.
+River Sports—For tubing, rafting, or canoeing along a cypress-lined river, San Antonio river rats head 35 miles northwest of downtown to the 2,000-acre Guadalupe River State Park, 3350 Park Rd.
+31 (www.tpwd.texas.gov/state-parks/guadalupe-river; tel.
+830/438-2656), near Boerne.
+About 5 miles north of Hwy.
+46, just outside the park, you can rent tubes, rafts, and canoes at the Bergheim Campground, 103 White Water Rd. (www.bergheimcampground.com; tel.
 830/336-2235).
-Standard tubes run $10 per person (but the ones with a bottom, at $12, are better), rafts are $15 per person ($10 for ages 12 and younger), and canoes go for $35.
-The section of the Guadalupe River near Gruene is also extremely popular.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.